joostvanwollingen/alerticorn/docs/docs/messaging/annotations.md

 ## @Message

-This is the main annotation.
+This is the main annotation, used to define the message itself.

 | Attribute | Type            | Default Value | Description                             |
 |-----------|-----------------|---------------|-----------------------------------------|